Rooted Absorbed Prefix Trajectory Balance with Submodular Replay for GFlowNet Training: Introduction

 We address these failure modes with two complementary mechanisms: one that strengthens prefix-level credit assignment and the other broadens the support of replay. \textbf{RapTB} retains terminal Trajectory Balance (TB)~\citep{malkin2022trajectory} as the primary constraint and adds a lightweight rooted-prefix objective that provides supervision at intermediate prefixes.
 Concretely, RapTB densifies training signals by propagating the terminal reward to each prefix via suffix-based backups.
 In parallel, \textbf{SubM} refreshes the replay buffer by selecting a subset of trajectories that maximizes a submodular objective over candidates.
 The objective jointly encourages high reward, trajectory diversity, and length coverage, expanding the support of the training distribution.
 Across molecular and arithmetic generation tasks, we find that TB objective~\citep{malkin2022trajectory} can quickly over-concentrate on shared prefixes, while Subtrajectory Balance (SubTB)~\citep{madan2023learning, hu2024amortizing} can drift in its termination probabilities.
 RapTB mitigates both prefix collapse and length bias, and SubM further improves coverage and distribution matching.

 \paragraph{Contributions.} \begin{itemize} \item We empirically characterize mode collapse in LLM-GFlowNets as a reproducible combination of prefix collapse and length bias.
 We provide evidence that it is driven by high-variance terminal credit assignment and replay-induced training distribution shifts. \item We propose RapTB, which augments TB with a rooted prefix objective that propagates terminal reward to intermediate prefixes via suffix-based backups.
 It provides dense training signals and reduces variance. \item We introduce Submodular Replay (SubM), a replay refresh rule that balances reward, diversity, and length coverage in one submodular objective.
-It improves replay coverage and stabilizes training. \end{itemize}
+It improves replay coverage and stabilizes training.
+We validate RapTB+SubM across five tasks, model scales up to 32B, and comparisons against RL and alternative GFlowNet baselines (Appendices~\ref{app:additional_baselines}--\ref{app:scaling}). \end{itemize}

 \paragraph{Positioning.} We focus on TB-family objectives.
 While TB suffers from high variance under terminal rewards~\citep{madan2023learning}, existing subtrajectory methods for LLMs induce \textit{termination drift} via conflicting overlapping constraints.
 RapTB resolves this by restricting dense supervision to rooted prefixes using variance-reduced absorbed targets.
 This formulation eliminates destabilizing boundary conditions and explicitly detaches auxiliary termination gradients to prevent drift, all while preserving the global TB anchor.
 Orthogonally, SubM stabilizes replay via coverage-aware subset refresh to mitigate the reward-tilted collapse observed in prior work.